 Where I come down on this movie is simply the fact that I don’t find it all that funny.
 If I found it funny, I could forgive pretty much any other issue I had with it.
-Unfortunately, I didn’t laugh all that much after the twenty minute mark.
+Unfortunately, I didn’t laugh all that much after the twenty-minute mark.
 It’s not bad, it’s perfectly fine for kids.
 Honestly, the whole family could probably have a good time with this.
-Me personally, I don’t know, I was not into it.
-Maybe I’ll have to revisit it sometime and it might hold up better upon a second viewing.
+Personally, I don’t know, I was not into it.
+Maybe I’ll have to revisit it some time and it might hold up better upon a second viewing.
 For my initial reaction to it, I’m not mad, but I’m not satisfied with the final result either.
 There are certainly aspects to enjoy, it’s almost like when there was a bad Muppets movie back in the day.
-The characters are so lighthearted and likable, it’s hard to get mad at it.
+The characters are so lighthearted and likable, it’s hard to get mad at them.
 That’s kind of how I feel about the Lego movies that haven’t succeeded on the levels of the first one, I can’t get all that mad because the cast is a bunch of adorable yellow blocks.

 Could Be Far Worse...

 I will say this… it’s not nearly as creepy as The Laygo Movie.
 So there’s that.